mcroston/mcroston/README.md

 ## Hi, I'm Merriah Croston!

 - I’m a PhD student in the Public Health Sciences program at Washington University in St. Louis.
-- I’m interested in health information and health behavior diffusion with an emphasis on social media contexts.
+- I study health information and health behavior diffusion with an emphasis on social media contexts.
+- Current projects use social network methods to examine COVID-19 misinformation diffusion compared to other information types on Twitter.
-- I’m looking to collaborate with scholars who have interest in influence diffusion research, network science, and/or social media studies.
+- I look to collaborate with scholars with interest in influence, information or behavior diffusion, and/or social media.
 - mcroston@wustl.edu

 ## Experience